FLPHG Technical Information

 Radne Engine Resources

 Radne Engine Manual - A complete scan of the Radne Manual in Adobe pdf format.
-It is approximately 2 MB in size.
-If you do not already have it installed you will need the Adobe Acrobat Reader to view the file.
 The engine diagram in this manual is for the pull-start model.
 Here is the Electric Start Engine Diagram

 Radne Factory - Radne produces lightweight 2-cycle engines.
 The 120cc model is currently used by all of the power harness manufacturers.
-They have a nice online store & catalog:
+They have a nice online store and catalog:

 Spark Plug Cross Reference - Check out this chart to find a local replacement for your Radne spark plug: http://www.nology.com/chart.html The NRG uses the Nippon-Denso #W22MP-U